richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

    _Throughout this tutorial, there are two types of codes.
 The ones that start with '!' and the ones that dont._

    _'!'
 These are shell commands.
 These are to be run in our Anaconda Prompt with the "Tensorflow" folder as our command line location.
-You can change the location of command line by using "cd Documents\Tensorflow" in the Anaconda prompt as shown here:_
+You can change the location of command line by using "cd Documents\Tensorflow" in the Anaconda prompt as shown here: (always exclude the '!' while excectuing in shell)_